 A healthy body is nothing without a healthy mind, and the Mediterranean diet is well placed to improve cognitive function, aid memory and combat brain fog.
 It can even help to prevent dementia, Parkinson’s and Alzheimer’s.
 All that fresh oily fish like salmon and mackerel alongside all those nuts and seeds will help you to get plenty of omega 3 fats which are proven to help improve brain health.
 Olive oil is also rich in antioxidants called polyphenols which can aid memory and enhance learning.

 Who says eating healthily has to be boring and tasteless?
 Have you adopted a Mediterranean diet?
 How has it benefited you?
 Do you have a favorite recipe you'd like to share?
-Let me know in the comments below!
+Let us know in the comments below!